-Police killed the shooters in both Wednesday incidents.
+Police killed the shooters in both cases Wednesday.

-Harford County authorities responded to another fatal shooting in October, when a man killed three people and wounded two others at a remodeling business where he worked in Edgewood.
+In Harford County, where Thursday’s shooting happened, a man killed three people and wounded two others in October at a remodeling business where he worked.
 The gunman later drove to Wilmington, Delaware, where he shot and wounded a sixth victim.

 CNN’s Dakin Andone, Evan Perez and David Shortell contributed to this report.